$0 Northwest Territories Adoption Quick-Start Checklist

 Step 4: HSS Record Check

-If you or anyone in your household has had past CFS involvement, disclose this to HSS at the outset rather than allowing it to emerge during the check.
-Proactive disclosure is handled differently from discovered information.
+If you or anyone in your household has had past CFS involvement, tell HSS at the outset and ask how to document it.

 Step 5: Medical Clearance